Although headaches are a common symptom of brain tumors, the vast majority of headaches have other causes.

 • seizures

-A doctor can help diagnose the underlying cause of severe headaches.
+A healthcare professional can help diagnose the underlying cause of severe headaches.
 They will review a person’s medical history and current symptoms.

-In some cases, the doctor may take CT or MRI scans of the person’s brain, as well as checking their vision, hearing, and balance.
+In some cases, they may order CT or MRI scans of the person’s brain, as well as checking their vision, hearing, and balance.

-If a doctor finds a tumor in the brain or spinal cord, they will collect a tissue sample and send it to a laboratory for analysis.
+If a healthcare professional finds a tumor in the brain or spinal cord, they will collect a tissue sample and send it to a laboratory for analysis.
 Here, lab technicians will perform tests to determine the type and origin of the tumor.

 A brain tumor increases the pressure inside the skull, which can lead to inflammation and tissue damage.
 Severe, persistent headaches are a common symptom of brain tumors.
 Most headaches, however, are not a sign of a tumor or cancer.